-It’s a typical story we often hear: a child might not be performing well at school, may show distracted behavior, and may act like anything the teacher has to say is useless.
+We often hear a typical story: a child might not perform well at school, may show distracted behavior, and act like anything the teacher has to say is useless.
 It’s dismissed chiefly as childish conduct, but occasionally, an inquisitive teacher might recommend the child be evaluated for Attention Deficit Disorder (ADD).

-Although well-intentioned, this recommendation has one flaw: ADD hasn’t been a formal diagnosis in several decades now.
+Although well-intentioned, this recommendation has one flaw: ADD hasn’t been a formal diagnosis for several decades.
 It is easy to make the ADD vs. ADHD mistake as a layperson.
-But with this article, you can learn the difference between ADD and ADHD to make sure you or your loved ones are appropriately diagnosed.
+But with this article, you can learn the difference between ADD and ADHD to ensure you or your loved ones are appropriately diagnosed.

 Attention deficit hyperactivity disorder (ADHD) is a common neuro-development disorder, often diagnosed in children.
 ADHD is the blanket term now used for all attention deficit disorders.
 According to the DSM-5 (the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders), ADHD is classified into three types based on the dominant symptoms.
 The hallmark symptoms of ADHD are listed below: